Dania-Abuhijleh/fall-2021/README.md

 Now we are ready to run the example file.
 Still in your command prompt, Navigate to the folder that contains main.py `cd C:\...\project` and run this command `python main.py C:\...\examples\example1.txt`

+If you run into issues check that your bit versions of python and z3 are compatible (i.e. both 32 bit or both 64 bit).
+If that is fine check that you added the mentioned paths to your system environment variables.